RFP11/RFP11/README.md

 ### Databases

 - 📊 **Relational Databases:** Proficient in working with relational databases such as MySQL, PostgreSQL.
-- 📈 **NoSQL Databases:** Experienced with various NoSQL databases like MongoDB.
+- 📈 **NoSQL Databases:** Experienced with NoSQL databases like MongoDB.

 ### Let's Connect